-Fire prevention and protection system installed in Asseco Data Systems S.A. headquarter complies with local standards and regulations for fire safety.
+The fire prevention and protection system installed at the Certum buildings complies with local standards and regulations for fire safety.
 Computer system area is also equipped with fire control system (neutral gas), activated automatically in the case of fire detection in monitored area.